-Emily was recently named Silver Medal Winner of the 2019 American Traditions Vocal Competition.
-Upcoming engagements include performances of Brahm’s Requiem with Spire Chamber Ensemble, a return to the Louisville Orchestra in Michael Tilson Thomas’s piece Playthings of the Wind, a Modern Broadway Concert performance at the Savannah Music Festival, and as a 2019 Festival Artist with the Savannah VOICE Festival.
-In the 2017-2018 season, Emily was the winner of the Sherrill Milnes Opera Award and a semifinalist at the American Traditions Voice Competition in Savannah, Georgia; she attended the Tafelmusik Baroque Summer Institute in Toronto, Canada where she was seen as Cupid in John Blow’s opera Venus and Adonis, and was a soloist in the final performance of Charpentier’s Missa Assumpta Est Maria; and she attended the American Bach Soloists Academy where she performed the role of Iris in Handel’s opera Semele, and was a soloist in the final concert event of Bach’s B Minor Mass.
+Emily was recently named Silver Medal Winner of the 2019 American Traditions Vocal Competition and 2nd Place winner at the 7th Annual Handel Aria Competition.
+Upcoming engagements include performances as a 2019 Festival Artist with the Savannah VOICE Festival (in addition to concerts and recitals, Emily will be originating the role of Marie in Michael Ching’s new opera The Birthday Clown), a recital with guitarist Jamie Monck at the University of Louisville Guitar Festival, and concerts with the Savannah Philharmonic, the Paducah Symphony Orchestra, and the Jackson Symphony Orchestra.
+In previous seasons, Emily was named winner of the Sherrill Milnes Opera Award at the American Traditions Voice Competition in Savannah, Georgia; she attended the Tafelmusik Baroque Summer Institute in Toronto, Canada where she was seen as Cupid in John Blow’s opera Venus and Adonis, and was a soloist in the final performance of Charpentier’s Missa Assumpta Est Maria; and she attended the American Bach Soloists Academy where she performed the role of Iris in Handel’s opera Semele to critical acclaim, and was a soloist in the final concert event of Bach’s B Minor Mass.